To: Stuart B.

 Subject: Hempel's paradox of the ravens

-Thank you for your email of 5 February, with your essay for the University of London Methodology paper, in response to the question, 'What is the paradox of the Ravens?
-What is the most effective way of dealing with it?'
+Thank you for your email of 24 October, with your essay for the University of London BA Methodology module, in response to the question, 'What is the best response to the paradox of the ravens?'

 All the best,